 During early 2019, the Council surveyed state fish and wildlife agency employees and other key partners to prioritize the RIP topics, then reconvened the group in July 2019 to begin development of a strategic plan to address the priority RIP topics using the feedback of the survey of key stakeholders.
 During this time, several members of the IWG were added to reflect the expertise needed to move forward with implementing the identified priority areas.
 Based on survey results, the group decided on five projects that could be completed with the resources available to address the priorities identified by the stakeholders.
 They then formed five new subworkgroups and spent the next year and another 2,000 combined hours developing these solutions.

 In August 2020 at the Virtual R3 Forum, these five solution-based projects were announced: the National R3 Clearinghouse, the Marketing Guide, the State R3 Structure Case Studies, the Mentoring Program Self-assessment, and Strategies for Building an R3 Culture.
-As of September 2020, these resources are close to completion but still in progress.
+These solutions were released in 2020 and may be found at this link.

 Immediate next steps include completing and polishing the aforementioned five projects by the end of 2020, documenting this work in a Progress Report, then determining the next phase of the IWG program as a whole.

-For more information on the IWG or this process, please contact Kristen Black at Kristen@cahss.org.
+For more information on the IWG or this process, please contact Samantha Pedder at firstname.lastname@example.org.

 Co-chairs: Samantha Pedder and Kristen Black